-Subrecipient shall provide the flow chart of services to the COUNTY administrative offices by July 31, 2021 for review and approval.
+Subrecipient shall provide the flow chart of services to the COUNTY administrative offices by July 31, 2023 for review and approval.

 It is imperative that the Subrecipient emphasize need-based differentiation in serving youth, endowing workforce professionals with the capability and duty to determine the best and most appropriate level of service for each youth.
 The Subrecipient shall ensure that youth entering their center receive the appropriate services and referrals.
+Subrecipients shall send referrals to partners utilizing the CALJOBS Referral System.